Poopskie/Poopskie/README.md

 # Jackie Cai
-Heyo! <b>I'm Jackie</b>, a gamer who spends his time detoxing dopamine (yea i know, counter intuitive).
+Heyo! <b>I'm Jackie</b>, a person who likes creating things, especially in the boundary fields of technology.

-I spend my time working on random projects for fun, and wake up early while its nice and quiet.
-You can find me working on film or out running, excited to see you around! :o

-Full disclosure, I love the way flowcharts flow.
+In my free time, I can be found working on random projects for fun or sleeping a lot.

 <!--
 (right forgot to mention I am a weeb)